 Business Associates.
 Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as auditing, accreditation, legal services, etc. At times it may be necessary for us to provide certain protected health information to one or more of these outside persons or organizations who assist us with our health care operations.
 In all cases, we require these business associates to appropriately safeguard the privacy of your information.

 Fund Raising.
 We may contact you to donate to a fund raising effort for or on our behalf.
-You have the right to "opt-out" of receiving fund raising materials/communications and may do so by sending your name and address to Marketing & Public Relations, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805, together with a statement that you do not wish to receive fund raising materials or communications from us.
+You have the right to "opt-out" of receiving fund raising materials/communications and may do so by sending your name and address to Communications/Development, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805, together with a statement that you do not wish to receive fund raising materials or communications from us.